riscv-steel/riscv-steel/docs/steelio.md

 ## Data read/write interface

 The data read/write interface has five signals used in the process of reading/writing data from/to memory.
 The signals are shown in the table below.
-The process of fetching data from memory is explained in the section [Data Fetch](timing.md#data-fetch).
-The process of writing data is explained in the section [Data Writing](timing.md#data-writing).
+The processes of fetching and writing data to memory are explained in the section [Timing diagrams](timing.md#data-writing).

 | **Signal**        | **Width**  | **Direction**  | **Description**                                                                                                                                                                                                                                                                               |
 | :---------------- | :--------- | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |